A new way to create.

 With the MetaHuman Creator, we are able to empower actors to slip right into the shoes of real-time animated characters, bringing them to life in a way that is wholly unique yet entirely human.
 These characters will provide an actor full capability to move freely in their performance while capturing intricate micro-expressions in real-time.
 Paired with Nvidia RTX technology, our pipeline turns this motion capture into cinematic photorealism in real-time.

-Nemosyne, directed by Luc Delamare and Kevin Stewart, was a short film demonstrating the potential for cinematic photo-realism in Unreal Engine, and how Virtual Production Cinematographers with Live Action backgrounds are able to work more efficiently in the virtual production space.
+Nemosyne, created by Luc Delamare and Kevin Stewart, was a short film demonstrating the potential for cinematic photo-realism in Unreal Engine, and how Virtual Production Cinematographers with Live Action backgrounds are able to work more efficiently in the virtual production space.